-Answer: The apostle Peter summarizes the Bible’s teaching on respect in his first Epistle: “Show proper respect to everyone: Love the brotherhood of believers, fear God, honor the king” (1 Peter 2:17).
-This passage encompasses four major areas of our lives, teaching us that, as followers of Christ, we should respect all men, other Christians, God, and governmental authorities.
+The apostle Peter summarizes the Bible’s teaching on respect in his first Epistle: “Show proper respect to everyone: Love the brotherhood of believers, fear God, honor the king” (1 Peter 2:17).
+This passage encompasses four major areas of our lives, teaching us that, as followers of Christ, we should respect all people, other Christians, God, and governmental authorities.
 The word respect is a translation of the Greek word timēsate, meaning “honor or value.”
 It literally means “to place a great value or high price on something.”
-Interestingly, today we tend to place our values on our personal rights and the equality of man.
+Interestingly, today we tend to place our values on our personal rights and the equality of humanity.
 However, biblical respect is far different, more about a perceived inequality in that we recognize that some things and some people are more important than we (compare Philippians 2:3).

 To respect everyone, believers must be conscious that God has created all people in His image, regardless of whether they believe in Christ.
 We should show them proper respect and honor because their souls are of more value than all the wealth in the world (Luke 10:33–34; 1 Corinthians 10:33).

 Loving the brotherhood of believers means to love all believers, regardless of color, nationality, opinions, or affiliations.
 We are to demonstrate to the world that we love our brothers and sisters in Christ.
 The apostle John wrote of this principle a number of times.
 Quoting Jesus, he writes, “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this all men will know that you are my disciples, if you love one another” (John 13:34–35; cf. 15:12; 1 John 3:23).